Calculating rates and charges

 The waste service charges are based on user pays principles and recovers such costs as collection, recycling and land fill.

-Council can apply for an increase that is higher than the 2.5% but Council elected not to.
+Council can apply for an increase that is higher than the 2% but Council elected to adopt the 1% rate decrease in 2020/21. , which comes after a 2.5% rate rise in 2019/20.

 - The valuation of your property relative to the valuations of other properties in the municipal district